Braces help straighten your teeth, but they also make cleaning your mouth more challenging.

-Food particles and plaque can easily get trapped, leading to tooth decay and gum disease.
+Food and plaque can easily get stuck around the wires and brackets, leading to cavities, bad breath, or gum problems.

 1. Brushing Basics for a Braces-Worthy Smile

-Spend at least two minutes brushing to cover all surfaces, including the back teeth.
+Spend at least two full minutes brushing to make sure everything is clean.

-Replace your toothbrush every three months or sooner if the bristles fray.
+Replace your toothbrush every three months, or sooner if the bristles look worn or bent.

 2. Flossing Finesse: Mastering the Technique with Braces